 - Safety and security

 The Future of Home Automation

 As we continue to move towards digital integration in every area of our lives, the notion of having a home that directly interacts with its occupants doesn’t seem as far-fetched as it did a decade ago.
-The home automation market is expected to expand globally with rising disposable income and increasing demand for high-end energy consuming products.
+The home automation market is expected to expand globally.
+This is because of rising disposable income and increasing demand for high-end energy consuming products.

-Over the past few years, the home automation industry has blown up in popularity, and new smart home products are continuing to debut in the market.
+Over the past few years, the home automation industry has blown up in popularity.
+With this, new smart home products are continuing to debut in the market.
 With the advent of many automation systems, based on IoT and AI, home automation has become a reality.
 If IoT were to become indispensable, we are looking at a multi-billion-dollar opportunity in the Indian market as well.

 The technology that once impressed us in science fiction is now a reality.